Scroll Top

 Objective: Implement cost-effective insurance to cover hurricane risk to the MAR and enhance resilience of the local beneficiaries who depend on the reef for their livelihoods, food security, and protection from coastal hazards.

-- The programme continues to operate in the MAR in 11 sites covered for the period June 2025 – May 2026.
-The new coverage was placed starting June 1st.
-2025, with AXAC as the insurance provider.
-MAR Fund continues working with WTW, ISF and partners to enhance the implementation of the programme in the MAR and in other regions and design coverage for the 2025/2026 policy year.
+• The programme continues operating across the MAR in 10 protected areas for the June – May 2026 period, with renewed coverage in place as of June 1, through AXAC as the insurance provider.
+MAR Fund continues collaborating with WTW, ISF, and partners to strengthen programme implementation in the MAR and other regions, while advancing the design of coverage for the 2025/2026 policy year.

 MAR Insurance Programme Coverage